juanantonio284/notes_on_writing/MIPT_Tech_Writ/MIPT_Tech_Writ--Week_3.md

 than with, say, a defensive maneuver employed by a baseball team to slow down the pace of the game.

-**When a context is needed, the format for the definition is this**:
+**When a context is needed, the format for a technical definition is**:
 `Classification = Differentiation = Qualifier + Term`.

 For example, below we have three definitions of the same term in different contexts: